fin-T/4.-Professional-backend/README.md

 A project for processing routes to interact with elements from [star wars world](https://swapi.py4e.com/api/).

+Before starting, you will also need to set your MySQL username and password in the .env file to use the local database.

 Before using routes that are available only to authorized users, you must register using the registration route so that the user data is saved in the database.